U.S. tax-free money fund outflow largest since 2010

-NEW YORK, April 22 (Reuters) - Assets at U.S. tax-free money market funds fell $5.71 billion in the latest week, their biggest weekly withdrawals in nearly 5-1/2 years, the Money Fund Report said on Wednesday.
+NEW YORK (Reuters) - Assets at U.S. tax-free money market funds fell $5.71 billion in the latest week, their biggest weekly withdrawals in nearly 5-1/2 years, the Money Fund Report said on Wednesday.

 The asset drop in tax-free funds was the biggest since the week of Jan.
 18, 2010 when assets declined $7.67 billion.